superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

     - CDC technology, for example [Kebola](https://www.keboola.com/) or [Qlik Replicate](https://www.qlik.com/us/products/qlik-replicate), acts as the bridge between the primary database and your retrieval system, detecting and managing incremental changes at the data source.
     - A dedicated **capture process** is responsible for reading these changes from the transaction log of the primary database.
     - These changes are then organized and placed into corresponding **change tables** within the CDC system.
-    - These change tables essentially store metadata about what data has changed and when those changes occurred.
+    - These change tables store metadata about what data has changed and when those changes occurred.
 3. **Queue (Message Broker)**:
     - The CDC system efficiently transmits these organized changes into a message queue, which can be implemented using technologies like Apache Kafka or RabbitMQ.
-    - The message queue acts as a buffer and plays a crucial role in ensuring the reliable delivery of change events to downstream consumers.
+    - The message queue acts as a buffer and is crucial in ensuring the reliable delivery of change events to downstream consumers.
 4. **Streaming Data Consumers**:
     - Applications, analytics pipelines, and other data consumers subscribe to the message queue.
-    - Streaming data consumers actively consume change events in real time, just as they would with any other streaming data source.
+    - Streaming data consumers actively consume change events in real-time, just as they would with any other streaming data source.
     - These consumers treat CDC data as a continuous flow of real-time data, making it readily available for processing and analysis.

 ![CDC with streaming data](assets/building_blocks/data_sources/bb1-3.png)